 Not exactly.
 Uterus is a layered organ.
 Adenomyosis is a condition when the outer most layer of the uterus i.e. endometrium grows deeper and spreads to the inner layer of uterus called myometrium.
 This causes thickening of the uterine wall and may enlarge the uterus and result in abnormal bleeding.
 Both these conditions are different but at times share common symptoms.

 Endometriosis can increase the the risk of miscarriage in those who conceive spontaneously.
 There are studies which show that women who have endometriosis have an 80% higher chance of having a miscarriage than those who do not have the disease.

 I am planning IVF, does endometriosis affect the quality of my eggs?

-If endometriosis affects the ovary causing cyst formation (also known as endometriotic cyst or chocolate cyst of ovary), it destroys surrounding normal ovarian tissue which results in reduced ovarian reserve and lesser number of oocytes.
-It also affects the quality of oocytes and results in a reduction in pregnancy rates.
+If endometriosis affects the ovary causing cyst formation (also known as endometriotic cyst or chocolate cyst of ovary), it destroys surrounding normal ovarian tissue which results in reduced ovarian reserve and lesser number of oocytes retrieved during an IVF cycle.
+It also affects the quality of oocytes in ivf cycle and results in a reduction in success rate of the ivf treatment.

 What is the treatment of endometriosis?

 Pain and pain related symptoms related to chronic endometriosis are taken care of by simple pain killers.

 If pain is not controlled, in cases where pregnancy is not desired, oral contraceptive pill can be given.
 This can be continued for as long as the patient does not want to become pregnant.